adlnet/xAPI-Spec/xAPI.md

 ###### Requirements

 * A Sub-Statement MUST specify an "objectType" property with the value "SubStatement".
-* A Sub-Statement MUST NOT have the "id", "stored", or "authority" properties.
+* A Sub-Statement MUST NOT have the "id", "stored", "version" or "authority" properties.
 * A Sub-Statement MUST NOT contain a Sub-Statement of their own i.e. cannot be nested.
 * A Sub-Statement MUST be validated as a Statement in addition to other Sub-Statement requirements.